 This new format is packaged in a paper-based box designed to be more compact and 80% lighter, on average, than other formats.
 Therefore, it is widely recyclable, takes up less space, and is easier to transport.

 Additionally, Unilever looks for opportunities to change a product’s business model and eliminate non-essential packaging.
-Reuse and refill are of particular interest, with over 50 pilots currently in operation; 1,500 are expected to exist by 2025.
+Reuse and refill are of particular interest, with over 50 pilots having been conducted globally; 1,500 are expected to exist in Indonesia by 2025.

 To date, the company reports the installation of around 1,000 refill outlets in Indonesia.
-These are believed to have reached around 6,000 consumers and saved approximately 6 tons of plastics, with laundry products said to be especially popular due to their low price and simplicity.
+These are believed to have reached around 6,000 consumers and saved approximately 6 tons of plastics, with the refill mechanic for dish wash brands said to be especially popular due to their low price and simplicity.

 For instance, reusable packaging start-up Alner currently distributes three Unilever brands via low-tech refills (i.e., without refill machines).
 It pours products from jerry cans directly into consumers’ reusable containers, targeting Indonesia’s lower-middle class to help consumers achieve long-term cost savings and cut down on waste.